-Complainant: Any person who is reported to have experienced conduct prohibited by this policy, regardless of whether that individual makes a report or participates in the review of that report by the university, and regardless of whether that person is a member of the University Community.
+Complainant: Any person who is reported to have experienced conduct prohibited by this policy, regardless of whether that induvial makes a report or participates in the review of that report by the University, and regardless of whether that person is a member of the University community.

-Respondent: Any member of the University Community who is reported to have engaged in conduct prohibited by Title IX Sexual Harassment Policy.
+Respondent: Any member of the University community who is reported to have engaged in conduct prohibited by the Title IX Sexual Harassment Policy.

-Q: How does a Complainant initiate the process?
+Q: How does a complainant initiate the process?

-A: To initiate the process, file a formal complaint either online or in person with the Title IX Coordinator, through the REPORT IT FORM.
+A: To initiate the process, file a report either online through the ReportIt! form or in person with the Title IX Coordinator (TIXC).
+This is does not start the formal complaint process.

-Q: What happens after a Complainant files a complaint?
+Q: What happens after a complainant files a report?

-A: Once the Coordinator receives a complaint, several steps happen:
+A: Once the coordinator receives a complaint, several steps happen:

-- The Title IX Coordinator will reach out to the Complainant to offer supportive measures. - The Title IX Coordinator will ensure that the complaint is filed with the correct process or refer it to the correct process. - The Title IX Coordinator will determine whether emergency removal of the Respondent is necessary. - The Title IX Coordinator will notify the Respondent of the complaint, in writing, also copying the Complainant. - The Title IX Coordinator will notify each party of their rights, including the right to an Advisor of their choice in the process. - The Title IX Coordinator will initiate an investigation, if appropriate.
+- The TIXC will reach out to the complainant to offer supportive measures - The TIXC will offer options, including filing a formal complaint - The TIXC will ensure that the complaint is filed with the correct process or refer it to the correct process. - The TIXC will determine whether emergency removal of the respondent is necessary. - If a formal complaint is filed: - The TIXC will notify the respondent of the complaint, in writing, also copying the complainant. - The TIXC will notify each party of their rights, including the right to an advisor of their choice in the process - The TIXC will initiate an investigation, if appropriate.

-Q: If a Complainant wants to withdraw the complaint, is that possible?
+Q: If a complainant wants to withdraw the complaint, is that possible?

-A: Yes, the Student Life Division, Title IX Team has a procedure for the Complainant to request to withdraw a complaint, in whole or in part.
-Aigoetcheus@manchester.edu for more information.
+A: Yes, there is a procedure for the complainant to withdraw the complaint, in whole or in part.
+Reach out to the TIXC for more information.

-Q: If I am a party to the complaint (Complainant or Respondent), do I have to participate in the investigation?
+Q: If I am party to the complaint (complainant or respondent), do I have to participate in the investigation?

-A: No, you are not required to participate, but the University hopes that the parties and witnesses will be willing to share what they know, to ensure the investigation is as thorough and accurate as possible.
+A: No, you are not required to participate but the University hopes that the parities and witnesses will be willing to share what they know, to ensure the investigation is as thorough and accurate as possible.